Before we start the mobile app testing process we should know about what is mobile app testing first.

-Mobile app testing is the process of tests the functionality and usability of the mobile application to make sure that it meets the requirements and the application is ready for launch.
+Mobile app testing is the process of testing the functionality and usability of the mobile application to make sure that it meets the requirements and that the application is ready for launch.

 What are Mobile application testing requirements?